digitalepidemiologylab/covid-twitter-bert/README.md

 ```

 # Acknowledgement
-* Thanks to Aksel Kummervold for creating the COVID-Twitter-Bert logo
+* Thanks to Aksel Kummervold for creating the COVID-Twitter-Bert logo.
+* The model have been trained using resources made available by Tensorflow Research Cloud (TFRC) and Google Cloud COVID-19 research credits.

 # Authors
 * Martin Müller (martin.muller@epfl.ch)